1909 Nebraska Cornhuskers football team

 The 1909 Nebraska Cornhuskers football team represented the University of Nebraska as a member of the Missouri Valley Conference (MVC) during the 1909 college football season.
-The team was coached by third-year head coach William C. "King" Cole and played its home games at Nebraska Field in Lincoln, Nebraska.
+The team was coached by third-year head coach William C. "King" Cole and played its home games at Antelope Park and Nebraska Field in Lincoln, Nebraska.

-Prior to the start of the 1909 season, the university constructed Nebraska Field, located on campus adjacent to where Memorial Stadium was later built.
-It replaced Antelope Field, where NU had played its home games since 1897.
+During the season the university finished construction of Nebraska Field, located on campus adjacent to where Memorial Stadium was later built.
+It replaced Antelope Field, where NU had played its home games from 1897 through 1907.
+Nebraska played its first two games at Antelope Park (a separate venue from Antelope Field) prior to the new stadium's completion.